XYFC128/IPMES_PLUS/data/README.md

 - `flow_patterns`: Patterns that support flow semantic.
 - `freq_patterns`: Patterns that support frequency semantic.
 - `paper`: The example data graph and the behavioral pattern shown in the published paper.

+## License

+IPMES+ data © 2025 by Hong-Wei Li, Ping-Ting Liu, Bo-Wei Lin, Yennun Huang is licensed under CC BY-NC 4.0

+See [LICENSE](LICENSE) for more details.